Kahánek, Orozco-Estrada / Vienna Symphony Orchestra

 Soft segments sometimes suffered from the lack of acoustic support, the missing reverberation.
 For example, in the Adagio introduction, it seemed hard, if not impossible to bridge general rests, to maintain the tension across pauses between pp passages.
 Also, in such moments, the slightest noises from the audience turned out disruptive, further diminishing the tension.

-When the flute introduced the lyrical second theme, the tempo was suddenly slower: was this the soloist who deliberated freely varying the tempo for this?
+When the flute introduced the lyrical second theme, the tempo was suddenly slower.
+Was this the soloist who deliberated freely varying the tempo for this?
 The theme was definitely played beautifully in articulation and phrasing, and the violins followed suit, so I presume that this was Orozco-Estrada’s view.
 Particularly in the first two movements, I often missed the “Bohemian, swaying agogics” in Dvořák’s music.
-Instead, the conductor often introduced rather abrupt, if not arbitrary tempo changes (like the one with the second theme that I just mentioned): I didn’t see a justification for this in the score.
+Instead, Andrés Orozco-Estrada often introduced rather abrupt, if not arbitrary tempo changes (like the one with the second theme that I just mentioned).
+I didn’t see a justification for this in the score.

 The exposition was repeated—much appreciated!